Rubén González Cárdenas: Ministry of Public Education

 Of his personal work stands out a particular decree that establishes two hundred (200) elementary schools and a few months later thirty (3) graduate schools in a country with a population of 3 million citizens.
 He grants the ULA (Universidad de Los Andes) with new buildings and labs, and through a decree reopens the school where he studied, today the Liceo Militar Jáuregui.

 Another episode as Minister of Public Instruction that marked Rubén González Cárdenas unbreakable character happened in 1924, the Secretary General of the Presidency called him to office and presented a letter where Archbishop Felipe Rincón presses the government to "include a Christian doctrine as one of the required courses in elementary, primary and high school, and to exempt from it those children whose parents or guardians declare that they will provide such teachings personally"; In that letter he was informed that by Presidential decision he should incorporate these dispositions into the memorandums of law drafted and almost ready.
 González Cárdenas immediately reacted towards a demand that he considered unconstitutional and in a meeting with President Gómez told him: "General, it will be as you demand, but you will have to appoint a new Public Tuition Minister to sign them because this goes against my judicial convictions".

 In 1928 a university student uprising bursts that intends to outs President Gomez from power; notwithstanding, González Cárdenas was firmly opposed that the forces of public order enter the university and protected those students that were to be expelled for reasons different than tuition related matters.

-On Rubén González leaving the Ministry of Public Tuition the fruits of his passing were visible.
-He based his acts on solid judicial reasoning and of his highest virtues was to decide for the best and most useful for the country, and build on it.
-His acts were devoid of selfishness and would never leave out the merit of other's ideas.
-He made a reality of a dream that even today millions share: to exalt the Venezuela national education system and with strong efforts make it competitive with private education.
-He brought order; the State took over the leadership role in public and private education providing more progressive action than doctrine.
-He initiated implementing a proud perception on the educational profession and strengthening principles in the collective around public versus private education.

 He fought for a Venezuelan school system that would definitely shift away from the colonial yoke.
 This action is the synthesis of who Rubén González was: a patriot through and through.
 On 19 April 1929 he assumes the role as new Minister of the Interior, position that he would occupy until 13 July 1931.
 He started his appointment in the middle of great political turmoil as when General Juan Vicente Gomez finishes his presidential period in 1929 he decide to retire and leave for his home in Maracay.